-We are excited about our new series, "No Other Gospel" as we dive into the book of Galatians chapter by chapter, verse by verse!
-Join us every third Thursday in our online community for our 6-session study as we learn about the true Gospel message and study themes such as grace, righteousness, holiness, sanctification, justification, and more!
+We are excited about our new series, "Joy In The Gospel" as we dive into the book of Philippians chapter by chapter, verse by verse!
+Join us every third Thursday in our online community for our 8-week study as we learn about the true Gospel message and study themes such as grace, righteousness, holiness, sanctification, justification, and more!

 KEYS TO UNDERSTANDING SCRIPTURE

 3. What do we know about the author?

 4. Who was the audience and what were their concerns?

 5. What was the author’s purpose in writing the book?